anttikarjalainen/anttikarjalainen.github.io/_pages/about.md

 ------

-MovieDbApp - perusnäkymä
+MovieDbApp - Perusnäkymä
 ![Editing a markdown file for a talk](/images/capture1.png)

 ------

-MovieDbApp - sarjan hakeminen ja Sidenav
+MovieDbApp - sarjan hakeminen
 ![Editing a markdown file for a talk](/images/raporttiin2.png)